Richard Lloyd Racing: 956 GTi

 Following a successful debut season with the 956 in 1983, Richard Lloyd commissioned designer Nigel Stroud to develop a replacement monocoque and base chassis for the team's car in an attempt to increase structural rigidity over that of the factory Porsche unit.
 Aluminium composite honeycomb was used in place of aluminium sheet metal in constructing the new monocoque.
 This car, originally 956 chassis #106, was replaced by the Stroud-designed chassis designated #106B, leading to the car being renamed a 956 GTi.

-Further modifications were made to the car once the monocoque had been completed, which included replacing the entire Porsche front suspension setup with a custom design.
+Further modifications were made to the car once the monocoque had been completed, which included replacing the entire Porsche front suspension setup with a custom pullrod design.
 Bodywork modifications were also carried out by automotive designer Peter Stevens in an attempt to increase the overall downforce of the car on smaller circuits; a narrow wing devised by Lloyd and team manager Greene at the 1984 1000 km of Brands Hatch was placed on two vertical struts, attached to the nose of the car between the headlights and fenders.
-In addition, the standard rear wing was replaced with a two element design at different angles of attack, with a narrow gap between the two.
-The wings were also constructed from carbon fibre, lighter than the standard material used on 956s.
+In addition, the standard rear wing was replaced with a twin element design at different angles of attack, with a narrow gap between the two.
+The wings were also constructed from carbon fibre, lighter than the standard aluminium used on 956s.

 The #106B GTi chassis was badly damaged in an accident at the 1000 km Spa in 1985, requiring the team to build another monocoque known as #106BII.
 This chassis also adapted several newer 962 elements, including moving the cockpit farther back from the front axle.
 This chassis served with the team until the end of 1986, when it was replaced by the new 962C GTi.
 Following its retirement, 956 GTi was refurbished in 1990 and is now used in historic motorsport events.
 The car's initial Canon paint scheme is used once again.